 Jim Edlin is a veteran web and personal computing entrepreneur, developer, architect and experience designer.

-Currently, Jim is a Senior Web Developer at micro-loan funding organization Kiva Microfunds.
-He also offers web consulting through Webmond LLC.
-Formerly he worked with chug.net a stealth startup developing a vertical search engine for cars, and with Arizona Bay, an "innovation capital" firm that assists technology startups with both financial resources and technical expertise.
-He also was a cofounder and CTO of The2ofYou.com - a startup to help couples sustain and improve their relationship.
+From 2011 through 2018 he worked as a Senior Software Engineer at microlending marketplace Kiva.
+Prior to that he did web development at Chug, a stealth startup developing a vertical search engine for cars, and with Arizona Bay, an "innovation capital" firm that assists technology startups with both financial resources and technical expertise.
+He also was a cofounder and CTO of The2ofYou, a startup to help couples sustain and improve their relationship.

-From 1998 until 2008, Jim was Technologist-in-Residence and Business Applications Architect at Tides, a network of San Francisco-based nonprofit organizations, assisting Tides organizations in choosing and implementing technology solutions to further their mission of "actively promoting change toward a healthy and just society."
+From 1998 until 2008, Jim was Technologist-in-Residence and later Business Applications Architect at Tides, a network of San Francisco-based nonprofit organizations.
+There he assisted Tides organizations in choosing and implementing technology solutions to further their mission of "actively promoting change toward a healthy and just society."

-Previously, Jim was co-CEO of The HyperMedia Group, Inc. (HMG), an interactive-media custom development firm he co-founded in 1987.
-HMG, which evolved from creating multimedia CD-ROMs to develooping leading-edge Web sites, was named one of the 25 fastest-growing Bay Area private companies in 1996.
+Before Tides, Jim was co-CEO of The HyperMedia Group, Inc. (HMG), an interactive-media custom development firm he co-founded in 1987.
+HMG, which evolved from creating multimedia CD-ROMs to developing leading-edge Web sites, was named one of the 25 fastest-growing Bay Area private companies in 1996.
 HMG's work for clients such as Equitable Life, Microsoft, Simon & Schuster, and Wells Fargo was honored with numerous awards.
 In 1998, HMG was acquired by Wilson Learning Worldwide.